 A note on high-value items

 Sub-limits are one of the biggest (unknown) things people miss when signing up for a renters insurance policy.

 What’s a sub-limit?
-Well, basic insurance policies will cover around $1,500 or $2,000 worth of valuable items such as fine art, some jewelry, bikes, cameras, musical instruments, etc. However, it’s most likely your high-value items will be worth more.
-That’s fine – it just means you need to schedule your items (aka add on some Extra Coverage) to take into account the full value of those items.
+Well, basic insurance policies will only cover around $1,500 or $2,000 worth of valuable items such as fine art, some jewelry, bikes, cameras, and musical instruments for certain types of claims, like theft.

-The cost of renters insurance each month is actually less than what you might spend on coffee each day.
-It’s less than your Netflix subscription!
-Really.
+The cost of renters insurance each month can be less than what you might spend on coffee every few days.
+There’s a good chance it’s less than your Netflix subscription!